 “But what now?!”
-I hear you ask.
 Don’t worry, Xpress is here to help!

-The trial shift is the day that all your hard work in writing your cv, applying yourself, going through interviews (and actually using an iron against your ‘lucky interview shirt’) is going to be put to use – put your money where your mouth is, kiddos, it’s time to show them what you’re made of.
+The trial shift is the day you can put to use that all your hard work: writing your cv, applying yourself, going through the hiring process (and actually using an iron against your ‘lucky interview shirt’).
+So, put your money where your mouth is kiddos and show them what you’re made of.

-Wear the right clothes for the trial.
-Have a look at the staff when you visit the place beforehand, or simply ask your manager what to wear, what time everything starts and if you need anything else.
+Wear the right clothes for the bartending trial shift.
+Have a look at the staff when you visit the place beforehand, or simply ask your hiring manager what to wear, what time everything starts and if you need anything else.
 Think of it as a practical interview.
-You were sat talking in the theory and now you’re putting everything to use and into action and practice; you wouldn’t be late and unprepared for your first interview, so don’t let yourself down for this one!
+You went over the theory and now you’re putting everything to use and into action and practice.
+You don't want to be late and unprepared for your first interview, so don’t let yourself down for this one!

-You’re new to this place, possibly even this industry; there is no shame in not knowing all the answers!
-You’ll get told a lot of new information, and it may feel overwhelming especially if you’re nervous, but try your best to stay focused.
+You’re new to this place, possibly even this industry.
+There is no shame in not knowing all the answers!
+You’ll have to absorb a lot of new information, and it may feel overwhelming especially if you’re nervous, but try your best to stay focused.
 You’ll find out where the ice machine is, where the stock rooms are and where to take the bins out, along with information about your role requirements and duties.
 All in all, a bit of an important talk.